Bush vipers are predators, sinking their fangs into prey while dangling from a tree limb

 These animals bite, and their venom causes impaired breathing, fever, severe inflammation, and worse.

-The Atheris matildae, or horned viper, is one of the more recent discoveries in the snake kingdom.
-They resemble the Usumbara bush viper and are the only other bush viper with horn-like protrusions above its eyes.
+- Matilda’s Horned Viper – The Atheris matildae, or horned viper, is one of the more recent discoveries in the snake kingdom.
+They resemble the Usumbara bush viper and are the only other bush viper with horn-like protrusions above their eyes.

 The bush viper (Atheris squamigera) inhabits Central and Western Africa with a geographic range that extends from Kivu province Kamanyola to the Takamanda Forest Resort in Cameroon.

 Other common names for this reptile are variable bush viper, green bush viper, leaf viper, and Hallowell’s green tree viper.
-Like any viper, a major identification of the species is that venomous toxin.
+Like any viper, a major identification of the species is its venomous toxin.

 Atheris squamigera will grow to about, head to tail, 18 to 24 inches.
 The largest snake might reach 31 inches.
 Females tend to be the larger of the species.